Poruwa Ceremony Sydney — A Modern Guide for Couples

 • Your authorised marriage celebrant will also need:. evidence of your date and place of birth (birth certificate or passport)

-. identity (driver’s licence or passport)
+. identity (driver’s licence/proof of age card or passport)

 . proof that a previous marriage has ended